dwebprotocol/ddrive-schemas/README.md

-# hyperdrive-schemas
+# @ddrive/schemas
-Protobuf schemas for the Hyperdrive API.
+Protobuf schemas for the dDrive API.